-- Upper and lower endoscopy (a thin, lighted, flexible tube with a small video camera is inserted into your mouth and down your esophagus to look for tumors or other abnormalities), beginning at age 10 and repeated every two years into adulthood
+- Upper and lower endoscopy, beginning at age 10 and repeated every two years into adulthood.
+An endoscopy uses a thin, lighted, flexible tube with a small video camera that is inserted into your mouth and down your esophagus to look for tumors or other abnormalities.

 - Endoscopic ultrasound or abdominal ultrasound to screen for pancreatic cancer, beginning at age 30 and repeated every one to two years